nus-cs2103-AY1920S2/duke/docs/README.md

 **Expected outcome:**

-_The task represented with the corresponding integer value index will be deemed complete, the cross beside the task details will be replaced with a check instead.
-Example:_
+_The task represented with the corresponding integer value index will be deemed complete, the cross beside the task details will be replaced with a check instead._
-`Got it.
-I've added this task:`
-`Nice!
-I've marked this task as done:`
-`[T][✅] activity1`

 ### `delete`
 **Purpose:**